mpodsiadlo533/Cybersickness-Automation/Automation.md

 * three buttons with text - `Start Experiment` , `Stop Experiment` and `Hard Stop`
 * two buttons with symbols - `-` and `+`

-`Start Experiment` - starts the scenario
+`Start Experiment` - starts the scenario <br>
-`Stop Experiment` - interupts the scenario if necessary `Hard stop` - ends the experiment and closes all programs
+`Stop Experiment` - interupts the scenario if necessary <br>
+`Hard stop` - ends the experiment and closes all programs <br>

 #### **ExperimentData.py** 🐍

-A helper script for MainGUICybersickness.py.
+> A helper script for MainGUICybersickness.py.
 It helps load scenarios from the unity_data folder.

 #### **ExperimentData.py** 🐍

-Another helper for MainGUICybersickness.py.
+> Another helper for MainGUICybersickness.py.
 It sends requests to AcqKnowledge and Unity.

 #### **unity_notifier.py** 🐍

-It's a helper for `MainGUICybersickness.py` .
+> It's a helper for `MainGUICybersickness.py` .
 It helps to send requests to Acqknowledge and Unity.

 #### **Cube_vis.png**

-Used by `MainGUICybersickness.py` for visualizing how cubes will spawn.
+> Used by `MainGUICybersickness.py` for visualizing how cubes will spawn.
 Shown in the GUI image above.

 ### 3.2 Computer 2 🖥️